How to train a cat to use a cat door: Our vet's simple 4-step guide

 There are lots of different designs on the market, but they fall into two approximate categories – basic design or microchip operated.
 Basic doors are cheap to buy but as they’re basically just a hole in the door they will let any other animal in or out as well as your cat!

-The best microchip cat doors work on your cat’s individual microchip and will let only registered pets in and out.
+Microchip cat doors work on your cat’s individual microchip and will let only registered pets in and out.
 Do remember that any type of cat door will need some basic DIY skills in order to fit it.
 If you live in a rented property, you’ll also have to ask your landlord first or try one of these cat door alternatives.

 If your cat used to use the cat flap quite happily and has now stopped, then she’s trying to tell you something.
 The problem could be with the flap itself – has it worn sharp edges?
 Has your cat put on weight and now finds the door a tight fit?
 Is she getting arthritic and finds it too high to squeeze through?

 The problem could also be that she’s scared to go outside as she’s had a bad experience such as being attacked by another cat.
 If you can’t find anything wrong with the flap itself, then consider replacing it with one with a transparent panel.
-This will enable a nervous cat to have a good look round before committing herself!
+This will enable a nervous cat to have a good look around before committing herself!
 Traumatized cats can take a long time to settle again, so be patient and don’t try to force her.

 How to prop open a cat flap